Super Lawyers

 Victims know that their attorney is not going to help them heal.
 Our job is to get as much money for our clients as possible.
 Clearly, permanent shoulder injuries will have a greater settlement value than injuries that fully resolve.
 Higher-energy or high-level cases where vehicle property damage is high will also drive settlement value.

 One injury that is often a battlefield is a torn labrum.
 A labral tear is more commonly seen in workers’ compensation cases from repetitive stress.
 But a labrum tear can also occur from car, truck, and motorcycle accidents.
 Our shoulder injury lawyers in Baltimore are more likely to need to file suit in accident cases like this.
+We talk more about these cases below.

 Sample Verdicts and Settlements in Shoulder Damage Cases

-All of these verdict payouts and settlement compensation amounts are lump sum payments.
-Worker’s comp is often very different.
+All of these verdict payouts and settlement compensation amounts are lump-sum payments.
+Workers’ comp is often very different.

-• 2023, Florida: $4,500,000 Verdict: While traveling as a passenger in her family’s vehicle in Jacksonville, Florida, a 17-year-old girl was sideswiped by a box truck.
+• 2023, Maryland: $4,500,000 Verdict: While traveling as a passenger in her family’s vehicle in Jacksonville, Florida, a 17-year-old girl was sideswiped by a box truck.
 The collision led to several injuries, notably a painful torn labrum.
-This labrum tear, a serious injury often associated with persistent pain and limited joint mobility, significantly hampered her daily activities and well-being, A jury awarded her nearly $4.5 million in damages for her shoulder and other injuries.
+This labrum tear, a serious injury often associated with persistent pain and limited joint mobility, significantly hampered her daily activities and well-being.
+A jury awarded her nearly $4.5 million in damages for her shoulder and other injuries.

 • 2022, Maryland: $40,000 Verdict: The plaintiff was stopped in traffic for a red light when a vehicle operated by the defendant collided with the rear of his vehicle and pushed it up against the vehicle in front of him.
 The plaintiff allegedly suffered a sprained shoulder, but his primary injury was lumbar disc herniation.
 He also claimed back sprains and headaches.
 The $40,000 award was all pain and suffering and included no medical expenses.
 Only a fraction of this was probably for the shoulder sprain.